Ding Ling: Early life in Yan'an

 Ding Ling became one of the most influential figures in Yan'an cultural circles.
 Within days of arriving, she had a major role in establishing the Chinese Literature and Arts Association, which was the first literary organization in the Yan'an base area.
 As arguably the most famous writer who came to Yan'an area from the KMT-controlled areas, she initially enjoyed close relations with many top CCP leaders.
 At the end of 1936, Mao Zedong wrote and dedicated the poem The Immortals at the River: To Ding Ling.
 In it, he compared, Ding Ling's literary prowess to military prowess.
 It is the only one of Mao's poems that he ever dedicated to a writer.

 In April 1937, Ding wrote the first of the works she authored in Yan'an, An Unfired Bullet.
 The story advocates for a united front against the Empire of Japan during the Second Sino-Japanese War.

 Following the Marco Polo Bridge Incident and the beginning of the Second Sino-Japanese War, Ding organised a group primarily of students from the Anti-Japanese Military and Political University which headed towards the front lines.
 As they traveled, the group disseminated patriotic and anti-Japanese messages through newsletters and artistic performances.
 On 12 August 1937, the group was officially titled the Northwest Front Service Corps and Ding served as its director.
-Among the works Ding created as the director of the group was Reunion, a play in which a female revolutionary us arrested and imprisoned by Japanese special agents.
+Among the works Ding created as the director of the group was Reunion, a play in which a female revolutionary is arrested and imprisoned by Japanese special agents.